shameem17/iOS-Learning/protocols.md

 - is: checks whether a type conforms to a certain protocol
 - as?: downcast operator. it will return an optional of protocol type if the object confirms to the protocol
-- as!: downcast operator, similar to as? but forces downcast and if it fails then runtime error will occur
+- as!: downcast operator, similar to as? but forces downcast and if it fails then a runtime error will occur

 Example:
 ```swift